-As highlighted in a following section the State of Vermont provides each municipality with \$8.50 per parcel annually to assist with the costs associated with municipal reappraisal.
+\$8.50 per parcel annually to assist with the costs associated with municipal reappraisal.

 Local municipalities may either voluntarily choose to reappraise their Grand List or municipalities may be statutorily directed to reappraise.
-Vermont Law 32 V.S.A. § 4041a(b), requires that a municipality maintain its Education Grand List at a common level of appraisal (CLA) that is between 85% and 115% or a coefficient of dispersion (COD) that is at or below 20%, as determined by the Director of Property Valuation and Review (PVR).
-If the Education Grand List falls outside either of these parameters, the Director must order the municipality to reappraise.
-In 2021, PVR issued 42 reappraisal orders, for 36 towns it was their first year falling out of the statutory bounds, six received an order in the prior year and have not yet completed their scheduled reappraisal.
-This represents approximately 16% of Vermont municipalities.
+Act 68 (H.480 of 2023) altered the statutory triggers that require municipalities to reappraise.
+Effective for Grand Lists lodged on April 1, 2022, Vermont law 32 V.S.A. § 4041a(b), requires that a municipality maintain its Education Grand List with a coefficient of dispersion (COD) that is at or below 20%, as determined by the Director of Property Valuation and Review (PVR).
+Beginning on January 1, 2025, Act 68 requires municipalities to conduct full reappraisals every six years unless a longer period of time is approved by the Vermont Department of Taxes, Division of Property Valuation and Review.